 Does the right-hand drive conversion affect my insurance?

-Should I get agreed value for my Chevrolet?
+Should I choose agreed value for my Chevrolet?

-What if I can't find parts for my Chevrolet in Australia?
+What if parts are unavailable for my Chevrolet?

-Parts availability is a key concern for Chevrolet owners in Australia.
-If parts must be imported from the US or Australia, repair times can be longer and costs higher.
-This can affect your insurance claim timeline.
-Some policies include provision for imported parts, so check your policy wording.
+If components must be imported from the US, repair times extend and costs increase.
+Some policies include provision for imported parts - check your policy wording.

-Yes, all modifications must be declared to your insurer.
-Many imported Chevrolets have aftermarket modifications such as exhaust systems, suspension lifts, or engine tuning.
+Yes.
+All modifications must be declared.
+Many imported Chevrolets carry aftermarket changes.
 Failure to disclose modifications can void your policy.
-Declare everything and provide documentation where possible.

 Compare Chevrolet Insurance Estimates Now

-Find the right cover for your Chevrolet import.
-Compare estimates from 35 Australian providers in under 2 minutes - it's 100% free.
+Find cover for your Chevrolet.
+Compare estimates from leading Australian providers - 100% free, no obligation.

 Get Free Estimates